let people misunderstand you

 I want to take a moment to acknowledge that there are moments in life when you do have to stand up for yourself.
 These situations can look like when letting a misunderstanding linger could cause harm or when your silence might be mistaken for consent.
 In these scenarios, it’s best to calmly clarify the truth, set boundaries with those who misrepresent you, and/or speak up when your character or integrity are at stake.

-But even then, choose your battles wisely.
+Choose your battles wisely.
 Not every misconception is worth your energy.
 In most scenarios, protecting your peace will take you much farther than trying to unify every narrative or win everyone’s approval.
 People will always talk, always interpret, always fill in the blanks with their own stories.
-Choose your moments to speak up, but let your peace be your guiding light.
-Your energy is precious—spend it on what truly matters.
+Choose your moments to speak up, but let your peace be your guiding practice.
+Your energy is precious; spend it on what truly matters.

 I choose peace over their approval✅️✅️🙏